souriya777/spotify-mobile-svelte/README.md

 - 🟢//learn.svelte.dev/tutorial/updating-arrays-and-objects
   "...won't trigger reactivity on obj.foo.bar, unless you follow it up with obj = obj"
 - use svelte `animation` ?
+- // TODO refactor in smaller function or custom stores ?

 # spotify flow